Monthly Archives: December 2023

 Research in MFC design has established that growing live plants in the cell benefits the lifespan of the bacteria.
 These batteries are called Plant MFCs.

-An array of 16 plant MFCs are integrated into the bed of the Singing Compost, their electrical output channelled to a circuit producing sounds that vary according to the voltage produced.
+An array of 16 plant MFCs [see tech note below] are integrated into the bed of the Singing Compost, their electrical output channelled to a circuit producing sounds that vary according to the voltage produced.

 Singing Compost [heap#1] is installed in the Art Research Garden of Goldsmiths University London.